 - Why do you want to work in Luxembourg?
 Why do you want this particular job?

-- What do you know about the company/role?
+- Which facts do you know about the company/role?
 What do you like about the company/job?

 - What are your career goals for the future?